Find Affordable College Courses

 146 Master's Degrees Annually

-Types of Degrees Maternal & Neonatal Nursing Majors Are Getting
+Types of Degrees Maternal/Child Health and Neonatal Nursing Majors Are Getting

-The following table lists how many maternal/child health and neonatal nurse/nursing graduations there were in 2020-2021 for each degree level.
+The following table lists how many maternal/child health and neonatal nurse/nursing graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Maternal & Neonatal Nursing Majors Need to Know
+What Maternal/Child Health and Neonatal Nursing Majors Need to Know

 People with careers related to maternal/child health and neonatal nursing were asked what knowledge areas, skills, and abilities were important for their jobs.
 They weighted these areas on a scale of 1 to 5 with 5 being the highest.